Sedgwick County conducts traffic study at 167th and 21st after community raises concerns

 WICHITA, Kan.
 (KSNW) — The community is calling for change after multiple people have raised concerns about some intersections outside of Wichita.

-In response to those concerns and recent crashes, Sedgwick County Public Works is conducting a traffic study at W 21st St and N 167th St W to see whether they can implement a traffic light or a roundabout.
+In response to those concerns and recent crashes, Sedgwick County Public Works is conducting a traffic study at 21st Street North and 167th Street West to see whether they can implement a traffic light or a roundabout.

 Carrie Patton is one of the many people speaking up about concerns.